LeeSie0n/Daegu_chatolic_university_software_creative_design/README.md

 We will respond promptly.

 ## Copyright Notice
 This project and its associated resources are copyrighted by our team and Daegu Catholic University.
 Unauthorized use is prohibited.
+If you wish to use the code or dataset associated with this project, please contact us for approval.